 In order for the TOTO Group to remain an organization that can continue to contribute widely to society and the global environment, we are promoting initiatives to reduce resource input and disposal to the environment at all stages, from product design to disposal after consumption while also leveraging societal mechanisms.

-We are promoting initiatives to decrease the use of natural resources, such as reducing resource use and product weight in the product design phase while also proactively using recycled materials.
+We are promoting initiatives to reduce our use of natural resources.
+These efforts include reducing resource use and product weight in the product design phase, as well as proactively adopting raw materials containing recycled materials.

 The cumulative amount of recycled plastic we have used exceeded 20,000 tons by 2023.
 Compared with a case in which we continued to use virgin materials (natural resources), this corresponds to a reduction in CO2 emissions equivalent to the amount absorbed by about 2 million cedar trees in one year*2.